 Talks with Journal Authors

 The Journal of Education is pleased to offer a new online feature – Talks with Journal Authors.
-These recorded interviews between the journal staff and contributing authors offer our readers and listeners another format to explore the key ideas and findings published within each issue.
-We will post these recordings with new issues as we move forward, as well as return to previous issues and authors.
-We are pleased to announce our latest podcast:
+These recorded interviews between the journal staff and contributing authors offer readers another format to explore the key ideas and findings within each issue.
+We will post recordings from new issues as we move forward, as well as return to previous issues and authors.